Marvel Cinematic Universe Watch Order - Updated

 Iron Man 3

-- Iron Man, Rhodey, Pepper, Happy, Jarvis, Ten Rings, Bruce Banner
+- Iron Man, Rhodey, Pepper, Happy, Jarvis, Ten Rings, Bruce Banner, Extremis, Trevor

-- While Extremis was mentioned earlier in SHIELD, this is where it really factors, with the main thrust of this dealing with Tony's PTSD after the events of the Avengers.
+- ESSENTIAL.
+While Extremis was mentioned earlier in SHIELD, this is where it really factors, with the main thrust of this dealing with Tony's PTSD after the events of the Avengers, with several of his changes I would argue making this Essential to the story.

 Marvel One-Shot: All Hail The King